jitsi/jibri/doc/http_api.md

 	},
-	"sinkType": String, // "stream" for streaming, "file" for recording "youTubeStreamKey": String // If using "stream" above, this is the YouTube stream key to use }
+	"sinkType": String, // "stream" for streaming, "file" for recording "youTubeStreamKey": String // If using "stream" above, this is the YouTube stream key to use "rtmpUrl": String // If using "stream" above, this is the full RTMP URL to broadcast to.
+Overrides youtubeStreamKey if both are present.
+}
 ```
 ##### Success Response